sking-dev/real-world-cloud-projects/docs/6-azure-policy-landing-zone.md

 - Maintained audit effect initially to build stakeholder confidence before controlled transition to enforce where appropriate.
 - Aligned baseline policies to Microsoft Cloud Adoption Framework (CAF) landing zone guidance, using built‑in initiatives where appropriate and supplementing with custom tagging policies.
 - Chose **Terraform** over native Azure Policy APIs for policy management to maintain consistency with existing IaC patterns and enable multi‑environment deployments.
 - Implemented **DeployIfNotExists** policies for diagnostics rather than deny policies to proactively configure resources while allowing manual override where justified.
+  - TODO: Qualify this as allowing Azure Policy to be proactive risks generating drift in the IaC...
 - Scoped initial rollout to landing zone management group rather than root to limit blast radius during validation.

 ## Operations